Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 A re-creation of a blacksmith operation in James For

 Just outside the fort is the “New Towne” where Jamestown residents lived and worked in the 1620s.
-Replica foundations in this area note where excavated foundations of 17th century buildings once stood.
+Replica foundations in this area note where excavated foundations of 17th-century buildings once stood.

 Inside the visitor center is an introductory film and a museum area to provide context for the site.
-In addition, there is a scenic 5-mile Loop Drive and the Glasshouse where craftspeople create glass items using 17th century technology.
-TIP: Buy combined tickets with the Yorktown Battlefield, also a NPS site, and save money; visits do not need to be on the same day.1368 Colonial Parkway | 757-856-1200
+In addition, there is a scenic 5-mile Loop Drive and the Glasshouse, where craftspeople create glassware using 17th-century techniques.
+TIP: Buy combined tickets with the Yorktown Battlefield, also a NPS site, and save money; visits do not need to be on the same day.
+1368 Colonial Parkway | 757-856-1200

 Slate etching depicting lions, plants, people, and weapons found in James Fort during archeological excavation.